 At Grace Academy we are lucky to have teams of experts with a wealth of experience in delivering their subject effectively to our students.
 Each department team meets weekly to discuss the progress of students through the curriculum and to collaborate to further improve our already high level of practice.
 Teaching teams actively engage in continual professional development and research to ensure we are at the forefront of education.
 We have close links with our primary feeder schools and each department has tailored our curriculum to the strengths of students so that the transition into year 7 is as seamless as possible.

 Relationship, sex and health education is now a statutory part of our curriculum.
 Students in years 7 to 9 take part in PSHE for 1 hour a week, and students in years 10 to 13 have designated lessons throughout the academic year that address this important part of our curriculum.
 Our policy and curriculum have been through rigorous auditing to ensure that the right aspects of the curriculum are taught at the right age.
 Our curriculum is evidence based and completely fulfils our statutory obligation.

 Parents have the right to withdraw their children from some areas of RSHE education, but not all – please contact the school if you have any questions.
 The views of our parents have been considered within our Relationships and Sex Education policy, and our policy reflects their wishes and the culture of the community served by the academy.

 Religious Education and PSHE

-The Governing Body of the Academy aims to provide students with the opportunity to learn in an environment free of prejudice.
-It is the responsibility of all staff to educate against any form of prejudice or negative stereotyping and to ensure that their conduct with students and colleagues reflects this responsibility at all times.
+The academy aims to provide students with the opportunity to learn in an environment free of prejudice which is accessible to all.
+It is the responsibility of all staff to educate against any form of prejudice or negative stereotyping and to ensure that their conduct with students and colleagues reflects this responsibility at all time

-If you would like to know more about our curriculum, please contact the Academy on 0121 329 4600.
+If you would like to know more about our curriculum, please contact the academy on 0121 329 4600.